DiabolikoMods/WonderLauncher/README.md

 ## Key Features

-* Start the game and connect to Five M server
+* Start the game and connect to FiveM server
 * Clear FiveM cache

 ## How To Use